 Don’t Fall Short on Shingles: How to Estimate Materials for Roofing Projects

-Author and custom builder Mike Guertin explains 3 ways to calculate the quantity of shingles you'll need for your next roofing job, in this excerpt from his book 'Roofing with Asphalt.'
+Custom builder Mike Guertin explains 3 ways to calculate the quantity of shingles you'll need for your next roofing job.

 One of the biggest challenges for experienced builder and novices alike is accurately estimating materials for a construction project–especially for roofs, because they can be difficult to access for taking measurements.

 But don’t fret–In this excerpt from Roofing with Asphalt, I describe three reliable methods for determining the area of a roof, plus I’ve included tips for estimating the number of extra shingles you’ll need for waste, overlaps, and starter shingles.

 Note: be sure to take your time and double-check your numbers when calculating the quantity of shingles, underlayment, flashings, and other materials needed for your roofing project.
 The more accurate your estimates, the less time you’ll waste waiting for material deliveries during the project.